Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Utah State Stats and Trends

-- Utah State is 2-0 against the spread and 2-0 overall in games when it records more than 36.4 points.
+- Utah State is 2-0 against the spread and 2-0 overall in games when it puts up more than 36.4 points.

-- Utah State is 2-0 against the spread and 2-0 overall when the team totals over 453.8 yards.
+- Utah State is 2-0 against the spread and 2-0 overall when the team piles up over 453.8 yards.

-- This year, the Aggies have turned the ball over nine times, three more than the Rebels' takeaways (6).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.